superfell/regbot/readme.md

 Consider if you want to restrict who can run /watch and /nomore, you might want to restrict these to an admin role.

+## Ideas

+- upcoming command to show when the next race is
+- show track info in messages
+- announce the new race week with track info

-## TODO
+## DONE

 - update season/series list on regular basis.
-- show track info in messages?

-## DONE

 - improve time to session reporting.
 - look at race guide expiry from ir
 - fix issue with arg order handling